 picture element comes in.
 The

 picture allows us to provide multiple image sources and control the delivery through Media Queries.
-Though there isn’t any browser that implement this element yet, we can use a polyfill called Picturefill to do this.
 Let’s see how it’s done, shall we?

 Recommended Reading: 5 Methods To Serve True Responsive Images

 I have prepared an image in three different dimensions, as follows.
 The image has been cropped to preserve focus on the person in the image.
 The plan here is that we will show the smallest size in small screens and the larger image in large screens.

 Picturefill can work in two ways: we can embed